AerospaceNU/better-engine-control-software/src/README.md

 The implementing class for `ICommBoundary` is `ECSNetworker`.
 This class uses Websockets and JSON as external dependencies, and sends and receives data through a websocket in a JSON format.
 We have a GUI on the other end connected to the same socket that the operator can interact with.
+Since it implements `ICommBoundary`, this object is responsible for sending data from the ECS to the operator.
+However, due to limitations with our Websocket approach, we have to use the same object to handle operator to ECS operations as WELL.
+So, this object pulls double duty with handling both ways.

 The implementing class for `IECS` is `HorizontalECS`.
 This class just does the general work of synchronizing actions.
 However, it is important to note that we run `HorizontalECS` and `ECSNetworker` **IN TWO SEPARATE THREADS**.
 This means